A fast algorithm for Stallings foldings over virtually free groups

 The presence of a spur implies that the word read around $\partial D$ is not freely reduced.
 Since $W$ is reduced, the spur cannot be covered by the path $\rho$.
 It follows that if there is a spur other than $d_l$ or $d_r$, $\mu(\rho')$ is not freely reduced.
 By successively removing spurs and taking new ``top'' boundary paths, we arrive at $\rho''$ such that $\mu(\rho'')$ is the free reduction of $\mu(\rho')$.
 By Lemma \ref{lem:reduction-sub} there is a loop $\hat \rho''$ in $\calA_F$ based at $v_0$ with label $\mu(\rho'')$.

 If we perform either of the elementary deletions \eqref{it:remove-e} or \eqref{it:remove-v}, we get a new Van Kampen diagram $D'$ which can be seen as a sub-diagram of $D$.
-Because of that, doing this also comes with an embedding in the plane and a well-defined boundary word.
+Thus, $D'$ also comes with an embedding in the plane and a well-defined boundary word.
 This is depicted in Figure \ref{fig:deletion}.

 By Lemma \ref{lem:e-substitution} or Lemma \ref{lem:v-substition} (respectively), if the deleted edge $e$ lies in the path $\rho'$, then there is a closed loop in $\calA_F$ based at $v_0$ with label $\mu(\rho'')=W''$.
-We therefore proceed as follows: \begin{enumerate} \item Start with $D=D(W',W)$. \item Do the first possible applicable elementary deletion below: \begin{enumerate} \item If there is a spur besides $d_l$ or $d_r$, which will never lie in the bottom path $\rho$, remove it. \item If there is an edge $e$ with label in $\edges A$ that lies in $\rho'$ but not in $\rho$, delete it and the 2-cell $C$ that contains it using the elementary deletion \eqref{it:remove-e}. \item If there is an edge $e$ with label in $\gen v$ for an appropriate $v$ that lies in $\rho'$ but not in $\rho$, and $e$ is contained in a 2-cell $C$ coming from a relation in $\bbA_v$, delete it and the 2-cell that contains it using the elementary deletion \eqref{it:remove-v}. \end{enumerate} \item If this gives a new diagram $D(W'',W) \subset D(W',W) \subset \mathbb R^2$ with a new top boundary path $\rho''$, go back to step \ref{it:step-II} and repeat the process.
+We now proceed as follows: \begin{enumerate} \item Start with $D=D(W',W)$. \item Do the first possible applicable elementary deletion below: \begin{enumerate} \item If there is a spur besides $d_l$ or $d_r$ remove it.
+This spur will never lie in the bottom path $\rho$ \item If there is an edge $e$ with label in $\edges A$ that lies in $\rho'$ but not in $\rho$, delete it and the interior of the 2-cell $C$ that contains it using the elementary deletion \eqref{it:remove-e}. \item If there is an edge $e$ with label in $\gen v$ for an appropriate $v$ that lies in $\rho'$ but not in $\rho$, and $e$ is contained in a 2-cell $C$ coming from a relation in $\bbA_v$, delete it and the interior of the 2-cell that contains it using the elementary deletion \eqref{it:remove-v}. \end{enumerate} \item If this gives a new diagram $D(W'',W) \subset D(W',W) \subset \mathbb R^2$ with a new top boundary path $\rho''$, go back to step \ref{it:step-II} and repeat the process.